juctaposed/texttrek/README.md

 #  TextTrek

-This is a standalone application you can run locally to parse files such as .doc, .pdf, and .xls using language models.
-We don't collect any data from you or your files, so the text you trek is between you and your AI overlords.
+This is a standalone application you can run locally to query files such as .doc, .pdf, and .xls using the latest and greatest language models.
+We don't collect any data from you or your files, so the text you decide to trek is between you and your AI overlords.

 ## How it works